Huge News For 90s Kids: Tamagotchis Are Back In 2017

 – NME (@NME) April 11, 2017

-A giant avalanche of delightful comments has taken over social media in the wake of news that the Japan toy maker is re-releasing the Tamagotchi in 2017.
+A giant avalanche of delightful comments has taken over social media in the wake of news that the Japanese toymaker is re-releasing the Tamagotchi in 2017.

-While 2017 kids and teenagers seem to be interested only in high-resolution, digitally-advanced games, the re-released Tamagotchi will likely be a hit among 90s kids, who want to relieve their childhood memories.
+While 2017 kids and teenagers seem to be interested only in high-resolution, digitally-advanced games, the re-released Tamagotchi will likely be a hit among 90s kids who want to relive their childhood memories.

-@1verseus Did you know tamagotchi celebrated their 20th anniversary and still make new models in Japan? ???????? pic.twitter.com/tpH82cnqBW
+@1verseus Did you know tamagotchi celebrated their 20th anniversary and still make new models in Japan????????? pic.twitter.com/tpH82cnqBW

 – Lovely Lor (@loveliestlor) April 3, 2017